 \subsection{Effect of dust}

-To examine the effect of dust absorption we run the simulations in section \ref{subsec:stromgen-sphere} with and without dust at two different densities, $n_H = 1$ and $30$ cm$^{-3}$.
+To examine the effect of dust absorption we run the simulations in section \ref{sec:stromgen-sphere} with and without dust at two different densities, $n_H = 1$ and $30$ cm$^{-3}$.
 The results are shown in figure \ref{fig:strom-dust}.
-The figure shows the evolution of the ionisation fronts normalised by their corresponding theoretical Str\"{o}mgen radius, $R_{\rm st, B}$ and its establishment time, $t_{\rm est} = 1/n_H \alpha_B(T)$ at $T = 1.5\times 10^4$~K. The figure clearly demonstrates the effect of dust in denser medium.
+The figure shows the evolution of the ionisation fronts normalised by their corresponding theoretical \strom radius, $R_{\rm st, B}$ and its recombination time, $t_{\rm rec} = 1/n_H \alpha_B(T)$ at $T = 1.5\times 10^4$~K. The figure demonstrates the effect of dust in a denser medium.
 We find $\approx 30\%$ decrease in the final radius for $n_H = 30 \pcc$ compared to only $\approx 13\%$ decrease for $n_H = 1 \pcc$.
 This verifies our discussion regarding the effect of dust in denser medium (Eq \ref{eq:nH-dcrit}) and shows that our code is well suited for the studies where dust plays a major role.